garorueda99/project-m5-e-commerce/server/README.md

 # E-commerce API docs

 The E-commerce API is a REST API for an E-commerce App.
 It offers a limited subset of the kinds of things you can do on a regular E-commerce App.
 At this time, there is no user authentication.
 Instead, a hardcoded user is always logged in, `garo99`.
 You cannot log out, or switch users.

 # Setup and ports

-Run `yarn install` to install dependencies, you must be at C:\project-m5-e-commerce\server>
+Run `yarn install` to install dependencies, you must be at C:\project-m5-e-commerce\server>.

-by runnig yarn start from the root it will run at the same time the client and the server side
+By running yarn start from the root it will run at the same time the client and the server side.

 The server runs on port _4000_, so you can access the server at `http://localhost:4000/`.
 As a test, you can go to `http://localhost:4000/api/me/profile`.
 You should see a JSON object shown in the browser: